 Young entrepreneurs give less importance to marketing in their plan but this is as important as your product idea.
 Without reaching your target market how will your business be successful?
-The only way that your customers are going to know that your product/service in industry is through marketing.
-Spend enough money and time in marketing.
+The only way that your customers are going to know that your product/service is in the industry is through marketing.
+Spend enough money and time on marketing.

 Also, selecting the right platform for your marketing is important.
-Marketing a beauty product in a tech expo is not going to get you more customers.
+Marketing a beauty product at a tech expo is not going to get you more customers.

 Doing it all by yourself

 There are lot of work if you are going to start a business.
-First chart the stuff you are good at and not good at.
-This is not a game. it is a business so if you are not good at something don’t do it.
-If have no knowledge in website development and trying to create a professional website it is going to take lot of time or it is not going to look professional.
-Either way it will affect your business.
+The first chart the stuff you are good at and not good at.
+This is not a game.
+It is a business so if you are not good at something don’t do it.
+If have no knowledge of website development and trying to create a professional website it is going to take a lot of time or it is not going to look professional.
+Either way, it will affect your business.
 To keep it simple jack of all trades doesn’t work here as your competitors have hired kings of each trade to build their business.

 Selecting your company type

 You should be able to change as your industry changes, if you don’t change then you will be left out in the crowd.
-One of the well-known examples of the world is Nokia, who released the first OS phones but didn’t change when the android market popped up hence the CEO told “We didn’t do anything wrong, but somehow, we lost.
+One of the well-known examples in the world is Nokia.
+They released the first OS phones but didn’t change when the android market popped up.
+Hence the CEO had to say, “We didn’t do anything wrong, but somehow, we lost.
 If the company could have been adaptive then this day wouldn’t have come.”